How Old do you have to be to Get GED?

 States Allowing 16-Year-Olds to Test

-Many states permit 16-year-olds to take the GED exam, but they often require candidates to be officially withdrawn from high school.
+Many states permit 16-year-olds to take the General Education Development (GED) exam, but they often require candidates to be officially withdrawn from high school.
 For example:

 Texas